Mydriasis

 Mydriasis is the dilation of the pupil, usually having a non-physiological cause, or sometimes a physiological pupillary response.
 Non-physiological causes of mydriasis include disease, trauma, or the use of certain types of drugs.
+It may also be of unknown cause.

 Normally, as part of the pupillary light reflex, the pupil dilates in the dark and constricts in the light to respectively improve vividity at night and to protect the retina from sunlight damage during the day.
 A mydriatic pupil will remain excessively large even in a bright environment.
 The excitation of the radial fibres of the iris which increases the pupillary aperture is referred to as a mydriasis.
 More generally, mydriasis also refers to the natural dilation of pupils, for instance in low light conditions or under sympathetic stimulation.
 Mydriasis is frequently induced by drugs for certain ophthalmic examinations and procedures, particularly those requiring visual access to the retina.

 Fixed, unilateral mydriasis could be a symptom of raised intracranial pressure.
 The opposite, constriction of the pupil, is referred to as miosis.
 Both mydriasis and miosis can be physiological.
 Anisocoria is the condition of one pupil being more dilated than the other.